zcdziura/pirate/README.md

 Usage
 -----

 Using Pirate is simple.
-First, create an array slice defining all of the valid opts that your program accepts:
+First, create a vector defining all of the valid opts that your program accepts:

-`let opts = &["o:", "l/long", ":arg"];`
+`let opts = vec!["o:", "l/long", ":arg"];`

 Opts are defined in a specific format: